Birthday: 356 BC (Cancer)

 Born In: Pella, Greece

 Alexander the Great, also known as Alexander III of Macedon, was the king of Macedonia from 336 to 323 B.C.
-He was the conqueror of the Persian Empire and is considered to be one of the greatest military geniuses of all times.
-Born as the son of Philip II, King of Macedonia, he spent his early years observing the administration of his father and witnessed how the king transformed Macedonia into a great military power.
-Brave and courageous from an early age, Alexander first displayed his prowess when he successfully tamed an unruly stallion when he was just 12.
-As a young boy he had the good fortune of being tutored by the great Greek philosopher, Aristotle, who imbibed in Alexander a love for knowledge and stimulated his interest in the fields of science, medicine, literature and philosophy.
-Alexander ascended the throne at the age of 20 following the assassination of his father.
-His father had been a great conqueror and being his son, Alexander was determined to take forward his legacy.
-He embarked on a series of extensive military campaigns and created one of the largest empires of the ancient world by the time he was 30
+He was the conqueror of the Persian Empire and is considered one of the greatest military geniuses of all time.
+Born as the son of Philip II, King of Macedonia, Alexander spent his early years observing his father’s administration and witnessed how Philip transformed Macedonia into a major military power.
+Brave and courageous from an early age, Alexander first displayed his prowess at just 12 years old when he successfully tamed an unruly stallion.
+As a young boy, he had the good fortune of being tutored by the great Greek philosopher Aristotle, who instilled in him a love for knowledge and sparked his interest in science, medicine, literature, and philosophy.
+Alexander ascended the throne at 20 years old following the assassination of his father.
+Determined to carry forward Philip’s legacy, he embarked on a series of extensive military campaigns and created one of the largest empires of the ancient world by the time he was 30.

 Nick Name: Lord of Asia, Shahanshah of Persia, Pharaoh of Egypt, Hegemon of the Hellenic League, Basileus of Macedon